koushikgurijala/robotshop-v2/mockitoApp/README.md

 1. **General Info**

 Mockito is a framwork for mocking responses to API calls.
 Mockito responds to a request using JSON key value pairs.
 For testing an application, we need JUnit or any other similar testing framwork and mockito framework.

+This project overs Strict Stubbing, Mocking Static Methods, Using Mockito Answers and Mocking Final and Private methods.

 <p>Under Dependencies section in POM.XML, Add the below</p>

 ```XML